Virtual Dub

 After making changes to your video, such as

-applying filters, and you want to keep the video in as
+applying filters, and you want to keep the video in a

-lossless a condition as possible (say to pass to a
+lossless format, say to pass to a Non-Linear video

-Non-Linear video editor), you can export to the same
+editor, you can export to the same or other lossless

 1.